mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

     [1] 0.50 0.25 0.75 1.00 0.00
 ```

-Split the data into training, validation, and test datasets using random sampling
+Split the data into training, validation, and test datasets using random sampling.
 ``` r
 # Set seed for duplication purposes
 set.seed(123)